Emma Frost: Manifest Destiny

 In the 2008–2009 storyline "Manifest Destiny", a new anti-mutant group calling themselves the "Hellfire Cult" appeared in the Bay Area, committing various anti-mutant hate crimes.
 They are led by Frost's former pupil, Empath, as well as a mysterious red-haired dominatrix telepath who calls herself the Red Queen.
 After Empath discloses his experience of lusting after Frost during his days at the Massachusetts Academy, the dominatrix takes on Frost's appearance.
 While investigating the Hellfire Cult's base, Cyclops is seduced by the Red Queen.
-Later while at a Dazzler concert, Scott reveals that the Red Queen is none other than Madelyne Pryor.
+Later while at a Dazzler concert, Scott reveals that the Red Queen is Madelyne Pryor.

 Frost also expresses doubts about whether or not she deserves to be an X-Man, only to have veteran X-Man Wolverine assure her that she has earned her place on the team.
 Later, when Xavier attempts to warn Cyclops about his recent encounter with Sinister, Frost manages to enter the Professor's mind undetected.
 During the course of their encounter, Frost forces Xavier to relive each of his mistakes and morally ambiguous decisions made under altruistic pretenses.
 It is also revealed that while Frost is just as angry with Xavier as Cyclops is, she also wants to help him move on with his life.
 Frost points the Professor in a new direction by forcing him to relive Moira MacTaggert's death and reminding him of her last words.

 Secret Invasion

-In the 2008 storyline "Secret Invasion", Frost is seen fighting the Skrulls in San Francisco during the invasion.
+In the 2008 storyline "Secret Invasion", Frost is seen fighting Skrull forces in San Francisco during the invasion.
 There, the Skrulls set up a telepathy-blocking "wall" throughout the globe.
-Emma channels the Cuckoos' telepathy into her own using Cerebra in an attempt to locate the source of the psi-blockade but is left comatose.
-The Cuckoos tell Cyclops that Emma is dead, unaware that Emma's telepathic mind is continuing to battle the psychic team of Skrulls.
-Setting a series of traps through misdirection, Emma manages to break free and shut down the psi-blockade.
+Frost channels the Cuckoos' telepathy into her own using Cerebra in an attempt to locate the source of the psi-blockade but is left comatose.
+The Cuckoos tell Cyclops that Frost is dead, unaware that Frost's telepathic mind is continuing to battle the psychic team of Skrulls.
+Setting a series of traps through misdirection, Frost manages to break free and shut down the psi-blockade.
 Following the Skrulls' defeat, she is introduced as a member of a secret cabal, consisting of herself, Norman Osborn, Doctor Doom, Loki, Namor and the Hood, who are manipulating events in their favor.